XeduR/Solar2D-Projects/README.md

-# Private-projects
+# Projects
-A collection of my private projects ranging from individual functions to modules, libraries and entire games.
+A collection of my public projects ranging from individual functions to modules, libraries and entire games.

+## List of projects

+### autotile
+autotile is a light-weight and fast module that uses bitwise tile index to automatically place correct tiles on a map.
+Uses Blob tileset (47 tile tileset).
+The project has a ready made UI, which requires Corona to run.